Lobular Carcinoma in situ (LCIS)

 This is because lobular carcinoma is known to spread to other parts of the body such as bone and lung tissue.

-The image below shows a proliferation of cancer cells occurring within the terminal duct lobular unit (or TDLU) of a breast lobule.
+The image (above right) shows a proliferation of cancer cells occurring within the terminal duct lobular unit (or TDLU) of a breast lobule.
 The malignant cells are small and regular, creating distended acini (berry-like bulges) in the terminal lobule.

 What is the increase in the risk of invasive breast cancer?